 - 6.3.1.
-All staff including the Principal will receive a copy of this policy and Part 1 and Annex B of Keeping Children Safe in Education 2023, the Code of Conduct/Staff Handbook and the Behaviour Policy and will be required to confirm that they have read and understood these.
+All staff including the Principal will receive a copy of this policy and Part 1 and Annex B of Keeping Children Safe in Education 2024, the Code of Conduct/Staff Handbook and the Behaviour Policy and will be required to confirm that they have read and understood these.
 A record of this will be kept by the school for training and auditing purposes. - 6.3.2.
 The Principal and all staff members will undertake appropriate child protection training which will be updated annually and following consultation with the Local Safeguarding Partners1.
 Training will include guidance on the duties of staff in relation to both children in need and children at risk of harm.
-In addition to all staff attending Safeguarding and Child Protection training, all staff will receive regular updates or staff meetings to keep their skills and knowledge up to date. - 6.3.3.
-Staff development will also include training on Prevent, online safety (which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and the requirement to ensure children are taught about safeguarding (including online safety)
+In addition to all staff attending Safeguarding and Child Protection training, the DSL will deliver regular updates to staff via email and staff meetings/briefings to keep their skills and knowledge up to date. - 6.3.3.
+Staff development will also include training on Prevent, online safety (which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and the requirement to ensure children are taught about safeguarding (including online safety) - 6.3.4.
+Relevant staff involved in recruitment (including the Principal, DSL, SBM and a nominated school committee member) will undertake Safer Recruitment Training every three years to ensure robust recruitment procedures are in place. - 6.3.5.
+Additionally, the school will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as: radicalisation; child sexual exploitation; criminal exploitation including through 'County Lines'; female genital mutilation; cyberbullying;

-- 6.3.4.
-Relevant staff involved in recruitment (including the Principal, DSL, SBM and a nominated local board member) will undertake Safer Recruitment Training every three years to ensure robust recruitment procedures are in place. - 6.3.5.
-Additionally, the school will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as: radicalisation; child sexual exploitation; criminal exploitation including through 'County Lines'; female genital mutilation; cyberbullying; child on child abuse (including sexual violence and sexual harassment), trauma informed practice and mental health. - 6.3.6.
-All members of the LAT Central Team, the Local Committee members and Trustees will undertake appropriate training annually to enable them to fulfil their safeguarding responsibilities. - 6.3.7.
+- child on child abuse (including sexual violence and sexual harassment), trauma informed practice and mental health. - 6.3.6.
+All members of the LAT Central Team, School Committee members and Trustees will undertake appropriate training annually to enable them to fulfil their safeguarding responsibilities. - 6.3.7.
 All staff must complete the Autism awareness modules as part of their induction.
 All staff to be mindful of the additional vulnerabilities of Autistic individuals. - 6.3.8.
-School-based staff will access behaviour management and deescalation including the appropriate use of restrictive physical intervention through the Team Teach approach.
+School-based staff will access behaviour management and de-escalation including the appropriate use of restrictive physical intervention through the Team Teach approach.